tqa236/java_exercism/bird-watcher/README.md

 Accessing an index that is outside of the valid indexes for the array results in an `IndexOutOfBoundsException`.

 Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Arrays` class (typically only used in generic code).
-The most commonly used property for arrays is its length which can be accessed like this:
+The `length` property holds the length of an array.
+It can be accessed like this:

 ```java
 int arrayLength = someArray.length;